ReviveSoft/video-cards/README.md

 ## Documentation

-For more detailed documentation and examples, please visit our [official documentation](#).
+For more detailed documentation and examples, please visit our [official documentation](https://www.inputron.com/docs).

 ## Contributing

-We welcome contributions!
-Please read our [contributing guidelines](#) before submitting a pull request.
+We appreciate your interest, but we are not accepting contributions at this time.

 ## License